thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	05:08:08 PM 20 08 --> some error with following having username manushi.chillar.insta
 -	04:47:55 PM 20 08 --> posted with username kriti.sanon143
 -	04:47:24 PM 20 08 --> posted with username tamannaah.143
 -	04:46:57 PM 20 08 --> posted with username disha.patani.updates